Aviation: The Pioneer Period

 In April 1913, the London Daily Mail offered a £10,000 prize for piloting the first non-stop transatlantic flight between Great Britain and any point in Canada, the United States, or Newfoundland.
 The competition was suspended during the First World War, but reopened when peace was restored in 1918.
 Newfoundland was the preferred taking-off point because it was closer to Europe than anywhere else in North America and prevailing winds favoured a west-to-east voyage.

 In the spring of 1919, four teams arrived to compete for the prize and a place in aviation history.
 They were: 1.
 Australian pilot Harry Hawker and Scottish navigator Kenneth F. Mackenzie-Grieve; 2.
 British aviators Frederick Raynham (pilot) and C.W.F.
-Morgan (navigator); 3. the Handley Page Company Group, led by British pilot Mark Kerr (Handley Page was an American aircraft manufacturer); and 4.
+Morgan (navigator); 3. the Handley Page Company Group, led by British pilot Mark Kerr (Handley Page was a British aircraft manufacturer); and 4.
 British aviators John Alcock (pilot) and Arthur Whitten Brown (navigator).

 Much work had to be done before a flight could be attempted.
 Newfoundland had no airstrips, so teams had to scout for a suitable taking-off points (such as a large field) and level the ground.
 They also had to assemble their aircraft, which were shipped to the island in pieces, and then perform a series of test flights.
 Poor weather conditions also slowed things down.